nqminds/edgesec.github.io/docs/config.md

 ## [system] group

-The system group contains all the parameters that are reponsible to configure the `edgesec` system tool paths and running of services.
+The system group contains all the parameters that are responsible to configure the `edgesec` system tool paths and run the edgesec services.

 ### binPath (string)